Probiotics: What You Need To Know

 - Steele SR, McCormick J, Melton GB, et al. Practice parameters for the management of Clostridium difficile infection.
 Diseases of the Colon and Rectum.
 2015;58(1):10-24.

 - Sung V, D’Amico F, Cabana MD, et al. Lactobacillus reuteri to treat infant colic: a meta-analysis.
 Pediatrics.
 2018;141(1):e20171811.

 - Vallabhaneni S, Walker TA, Lockhart SR, et al. Fatal gastrointestinal mucormycosis in a premature infant associated with a contaminated dietary supplement—Connecticut, 2014.
 Morbidity and Mortality Weekly Report.
 2015;64(6):155-156.

 - Venugopalan V, Shriner KA, Wong-Beringer A. Regulatory oversight and safety of probiotic use.
 Emerging Infectious Diseases.
 2010;16(11):1661-1665.

-NCCIH thanks Patricia Hibberd, M.D., Ph.D., Harvard Medical School and Linda Duffy, Ph.D., and David Shurtleff, Ph.D., NCCIH, for their contributions to the 2015 update of this publication.
+NCCIH thanks Yisong Wang, Ph.D., and David Shurtleff, Ph.D., for their review of the 2019 update of this publication.

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.